Leody Taveras Player Props: Rangers vs. Astros

-The Texas Rangers and Leody Taveras, who went 0-for-3 last time in action, take on Luis Garcia and the Houston Astros at Minute Maid Park, Friday at 8:10 PM ET.
+The Texas Rangers and Leody Taveras, who went 1-for-4 last time in action, take on Hunter Brown and the Houston Astros at Minute Maid Park, Saturday at 7:10 PM ET.

 Leody Taveras Game Info & Props vs. the Astros